Yohng.Com Site

 ===============

-With a window of size four and a little bit more of a text, the sense is completely lost.
-With a larger block taken as the source material, the program starts to invent its own words.
+With a window size of 4 and a slightly longer text, the sense is completely lost.
+Using a larger block of text as the source material, the program starts to 'invent' new words.

 ====== 4 ======